omurilolima/guitar-store/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [Figma](https://figma.com): used for creating wireframes.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
+- [Lucidchart](https://www.lucidchart.com/) used to design the database diagram.

 ### Code Validation
 - [JSHint](https://jshint.com/): used for Javascript code validation.